mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/atermpp/aterm_library.rst

 Miscellaneous algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The algorithm :cpp:func:`~atermpp::apply` applies an operation to the elements of a list, and returns the result.
-The :cpp:func:`~atermpp::for_each` algorithm applies an operation to each subterm of a term.
+The algorithm :mcrl2:`~atermpp::apply` applies an operation to the elements of a list, and returns the result.
+The :mcrl2:`~atermpp::for_each` algorithm applies an operation to each subterm of a term.

 .. code-block:: c++